Reviewed By Joana Garrido DVM

 - Loss of body coordination

 Fortunately, these symptoms will cease within a few hours.
-However, do not take any risks.
-Always administer the right amount of hemp oil for dogs to avoid this problem.
+However, in severe cases, it could lead to liver damage (hepatotoxicity) as a result of an accidental overdose.
+Therefore, it’s important to always administer the correct amount of hemp oil for dogs to avoid any adverse issues.

-According to studies, hemp oil for dogs may affect their saliva production, causing it to decrease.
+According to a study, hemp oil for dogs may affect their saliva production, causing it to decrease.
 This could lead some canines to experience dry mouth.

 Low blood pressure is another adverse effect of hemp oil for dogs if it is administered in high doses.
-Affected pets may experience a feeling of lightheadedness.
+Affected dogs may experience a feeling of lightheadedness.

 What Is the Safe Amount of Hemp Oil for Dogs?